jdrush89/Universe/README.md

 Fast.
 Compiled to native binary for maximum performance.

 Reliable.
-Does not rely on garbage collector, no performance degradation.
+Does not rely on garbage collector, no performance degradation. rer

 Secure.
 Provides read-only access to files, eliminating most of the attacks.